bevy-cheatbook/bevy-cheatbook/src/setup/getting-started.md

 bevy = "0.7"
 ```

 The `src/main.rs` file is your main source code file.
-This is where you start
+This is where you
-writing your Rust code.
-For a minimal Bevy app, you need at least the following:
+start writing your Rust code.
+For a minimal Bevy [app][cb::app], you need
+at least the following:

 ```rust,no_run,noplayground
 {{#include ../code/examples/minimal.rs}}